A Thousand Barrels a Second: Rebalancing

-The book concludes by painting a picture of plausible post-break point outcomes as they play out on a one-to-two decade time horizon.
+The book concludes by explaining a plausible post-break point outcomes as they play out on a one-to-two decade time horizon.
 During these adjustment periods, nations struggle for answers, consumers suffer and complain, the economy adapts, and science surges with innovation and discovery.
 In the era that emerges, lifestyles change, businesses are born, and fortunes are made.

-Surprisingly for an energy economist, Tertzakian does not refer to a timeworn tenet of economic theory that presupposes rising demand inevitably generates adequate, if not infinite, supply.
+Tertzakian does not refer to a timeworn tenet of economic theory that presupposes rising demand inevitably generates adequate, if not infinite, supply.
 Instead, when the effects of the oil break point make themselves more broadly known, Tertzakian shows how the power of human innovation (i.e. energy conservation and efficiency) and the laws of substitution (i.e. alternative energy) will help in the re-balancing process.

-Despite this belief that new energy forms will begin to replace oil, the bad news is that for the first time in the history of energy consumption, there is no "magic bullet" offering an immediate, large-scale alternative.
-The good news is forward-thinking nations, corporations and individuals can anticipate and navigate the coming break point.
+Despite the belief that new energy forms will begin to replace oil, there is no quick solution for an immediate, large-scale alternative.
+However, the coming breakpoint can be navigated by individuals and corporations focused on solving the issue.

 Despite the book's general optimism, Tertzakian is quite forthright in stating his belief that the "rebalancing" process involve considerable lifestyle changes.

 Tertzakian's heralding of a "New Energy Era" following the oil break point is strikingly reminiscent of the "Energy-Climate Era" promulgated in Thomas Friedman's 2008 book Hot, Flat, and Crowded.